happycod3r/JS-Loves-Py/docs/README.md

 Since Json, a JavaScript object and a Python dictionary all have the same syntax this can be leveraged to easily pass objects back and forth between Python and JavaScript (*or really any language that can work with Json and/or has a similar object like structure {}*).
 On top of that you can create listeners to automate getting the data being passed as I have here with the `JS.checkForNote()` and `Py.check_for_note()` methods.
 All you have to do is specify the path to the place where the ***from_js.json*** and ***from_py.json*** files will be created by passing it to whichever listener is being used or both.

 > Heres an example of the listeners in both scripts in action.
 In this example I drag and drop the data files into the directory being listened to for the sake of time.
+You can see though that as I drop each file into the folder the output displays the contents.

 ![Example Usage](./pyjsex.gif)

-These are examples of Json, a JS Object and a Python dictionary to show that they all have the exact same syntax.
+In case you aren't familiar these are examples of Json, a JS Object and a Python dictionary to show that they all have the exact same syntax.

 [**Json (JavaScript Object Notation)**](#json)
 ```json